SuperSephy/GoneGamer/ReadMe.md

 ## Running the Project Locally

-From the repo directory in your command line, you should only need to run some variation of `NODE_ENV=local npm start`, I recommend using `DEBUG=GoneGamer:* NODE_ENV=local nodemon start` if you have nodemon installed globally on your machine.
+From the repo directory in your command line, you should only need to run some variation of `NODE_ENV=local npm start`, I recommend using `DEBUG=goneGamer:* NODE_ENV=local nodemon start` if you have nodemon installed globally on your machine.
 The `DEBUG` will allow route/lib console logging to be more relevant, setting the `NODE_ENV` will let the app know which environment to use (mostly for database switching), and [nodemon](https://www.npmjs.com/package/nodemon) watches for updates to several key files and restarts the service for you - reducing the need to stop and start the service when updating route, lib, etc files.

 ## Pages
 - Root Url